-Studies the state and federal laws related to insolvencies, with emphasis on the federal Bankruptcy Act.
-Focuses on substantive changes that bankruptcy law makes in the legal relationship between the debtor, the creditors, and third parties affected by a bankruptcy case.
+Course begins with a review of the debtor-creditor relationship and then addresses state debtor-creditor collection law remedies.
+Emphasizes the 2005 Amendments (Bankruptcy Abuse Prevention and Consumer Protection Act) and Chapter 7, 11, and 13 bankruptcy law and the legal relationship between the debtor, the creditors, and third parties affected by a bankruptcy case.
 Explores the different treatment between individuals and artificial legal entities such as corporations.
-Does not cover the procedural rules of bankruptcy, but rather concentrates on how bankruptcy law affects potential clients in a large number of legal areas, including real estate, commercial and business law, torts, family law, environmental law, and intellectual property.
-Also briefly addresses state debtor-creditor laws.
+Covers the procedural rules of bankruptcy, but concentrates on how bankruptcy law affects potential clients in a large number of legal areas, including real estate, commercial and business law, torts, family law, environmental law, and intellectual property.